-The French Public Health Code implements and complements the rules set forth in Directive 2001/83/EC and European Regulation No. 726/2004 with respect to medicinal products as well as the provisions of Directives 93/42/EEC, 90/385/EEC and 98/79/EC with respect to medical devices (including in vitro diagnostic medical devices).
-Medicinal products and medical devices are governed by the first and second book of Part V of the French Public Health Code.
+The French Public Health Code implements and complements the rules set forth in Directive 2001/83/EC and European Regulation No. 726/2004 with respect to medicinal products.

+At the time of writing, the French Public Health Code still includes the rules implementing and complementing the provisions of Directives 93/42/EEC, 90/385/EEC and 98/79/EC with respect to medical devices (including in vitro diagnostic medical devices), despite Regulation (EU) 2017/7452 related to general medical devices and active implantable devices having become applicable on 26 May 2021.
+Regulation (EU) 2017/7463 related to in vitro diagnostic medical devices will become applicable as of 26 May 2022.4 The French ordinance adapting French law to Regulations 2017/745 and 2017/746 is, at the time of writing, expected by end of July 2022.